Strobesstrobes

 TL;DR

-• ✓A proxy-unaware app ignores the OS HTTP proxy setting (or uses raw sockets/QUIC), so configuring Burp as a system proxy captures nothing.
+• ✓A proxy-unaware app ignores the OS HTTP proxy setting (or uses raw sockets or QUIC), so configuring Burp as a system proxy captures nothing.

-• ✓The fix is to force its traffic to your proxy at a lower layer using transparent redirection: iptables NAT on a rooted Android device, DNSChef to spoof DNS, or a tun/VPN interface that routes all app traffic.
+• ✓The fix is to force its traffic to your proxy at a lower layer: iptables NAT on a rooted Android device, DNSChef to spoof DNS, or a tun/VPN interface that routes every packet.

-• ✓mitmproxy in transparent mode and Burp's invisible/transparent proxy mode are built to receive this forcibly redirected traffic.
+• ✓mitmproxy in transparent mode and Burp's invisible proxy listener are built to receive forcibly redirected traffic.

-You set Burp as the device proxy, install the CA, open the app, and see nothing.
-The app is proxy-unaware: it does not read the system HTTP proxy setting, or it talks over raw sockets or QUIC that an HTTP proxy does not handle.
-Configuring a proxy the polite way will never work here.
+You set Burp as the device proxy, install the CA, open the app, and Burp's HTTP history stays empty.
+Nothing is broken.
+The app is proxy-unaware: it never reads the system HTTP proxy setting, or it talks over raw sockets or QUIC that an HTTP proxy does not handle.
+Asking the app politely to use your proxy will never work here.

-The answer is to stop asking the app and start forcing it.
-This post walks through transparent redirection (iptables, DNSChef, VPN/tun), getting that traffic into mitmproxy or Burp, and then the pinning bypass you still need afterward to actually read it.
+So you stop asking and start forcing.
+This post walks transparent redirection with the exact commands (iptables NAT, DNSChef, a tun/VPN), getting that traffic into mitmproxy or Burp, and the pinning bypass you still need afterward to actually read it.
+The most common time sink is treating those as one problem when they are two.
+It all maps to MASVS-NETWORK and the MASTG network test cases.

 What makes an app proxy-unaware?

-An app is proxy-unaware when it does not honor the operating system's HTTP proxy configuration, so traffic bypasses any proxy you set in Wi-Fi settings.
-This happens for a few distinct reasons, and the cause determines the fix.
+An app is proxy-unaware when it does not honor the operating system's HTTP proxy configuration, so its traffic bypasses any proxy you set in Wi-Fi settings.
+There are a few distinct causes, and the cause determines the fix:

-• The HTTP client is configured to ignore system proxy settings (common with some OkHttp, Flutter, and React Native configurations).
+• The HTTP client is configured to ignore system proxy settings (common with some OkHttp, Flutter, and React Native setups).

 • The app uses raw TCP/UDP sockets or a custom protocol rather than a standard HTTP stack.